IsaacFredricks/cpsc2376-fredricks/projects/project03 temp2/README.md

-# Project 04 – Connect Four
+# Project 04 - Connect Four

 ## Brief Description

 This is Connect Four written in C++ using SDL2.
 Players take turns placing pieces the mouse.
 Player 1 is red and Player 2 blue.
 The first person to get 4 in a row vertically, horizontally, or diagonally wins.
 Pieces will go down to the lowest possible row.
+Play only withing the game board!

 ## Controls